The Japanese city that's rooting for South Sudan at the Olympics - KESQ

 Over in Japan, Guem said he and his team had found a stable environment to work towards their goal.

-The postponement of Tokyo 2020 alsoo gave them time to train harder.
+The postponement of Tokyo 2020 also gave them time to train harder.
 Michael Machiek, 30 — South Sudan’s first Paralympian — said he broke two personal bests while in Japan.

 “That’s giving me hope to go and compete with the top Paralympic athletes,” he said.